MeltanoLabs/sphinx-meltano/README.md

 Automated documentation of your Meltano project.

+> **Note**: This extention is a work in progress.
+We welcome you to try it out, and to submit issues or PR's with suggestions and improvements.

 ## How `sphinx-meltano` works

 1. At the `builder-inited` stage of Sphinx execution, `sphinx-meltano` is called.